Table of Contents

 You might also find that you need to update the categories under each bucket.
 To change the assigned bucket or make other changes to existing categories, simply hover your mouse to the right of the category name and click on the gear icon that appears.
 To add new categories to any bucket, visit your Settings page and click “Categories,” then select “Create Category” under the appropriate group.

-The categories in the flex bucket will always appear in order of the actual amount spent, so the categories that you spend the most in will appear at the top to allow you to quickly visualize where your money is going.
+The categories in the Flex bucket will always appear in order of the actual amount spent, so the categories that you spend the most in will appear at the top to allow you to quickly visualize where your money is going.

 For even more insight into flex budgeting, check out our in-depth blog posts here: Flex vs. Category Budgeting: How to Chose What’s Right for You and Flex Budgeting: Simplify Your Spending With Just One Number. |